chen172/crypto/Review_Questions/Classical_Encryption_Techniques.md

 **Substitution:** in which  each element in the plaintext (bit, letter, group of bits or letters) is mapped into another element.

 **Transposition:** in which elements in the plaintext are rearranged.

+# 3, How many keys are required for two people to communicate via a cipher?
+- single key for symmetric encryption.
+- two key for asymmetric encryption.